exasol/udf-mock-python/README.md

 result = executor.run([Group([(1,1.0,"1"), (5,5.0,"5"), (6,6.0,"6")])], exa)
 ```

-Checkout the [tests](tests) for more information about, how to use the Mock.
+**Checkout the [tests](tests) for more information about, how to use the Mock.**

-## Limitations
+## Limitations or missing features

-Some of the following limitations are fundamental, other might get removed by later releases:
+Some of the following limitations are fundamental, other are missing
+feature and might get removed by later releases:

 - Data type checks for outputs are more strict as in real UDFs
 - No support for Import or Export Specification or Virtual Schema adapter
 - No support for dynamic input and output parameters
+- No support for exa.import_script
 - No BucketFS
 - Execution is not isolated in a container
   - Can access and manipulate the file system of the system running the Mock